galaxyproject/training-material/topics/admin/tutorials/tool-management/tutorial.md

 >    > > Use your Galaxy URL and API key in the example command below:
 >    > >
 >    > > ```console
->    > > shed-tools install -g https://your-galaxy -a <api-key> --name pilon --owner iuc --section_label Assembly
+>    > > shed-tools install -g https://your-galaxy -a <api-key> --name bwa --owner devteam --section_label Mapping
 >    > > ```
 >    > {: .solution}
 >    {: .question}